 Life will always reveal a lesson when our awareness is heightened.
 I was on a flight from Chicago to Cedar Rapids in pitch-black darkness, zero-visibility cloud cover, and buffeting crosswinds from a huge storm system passing through.
 I fly a lot, but this was one of those flights where the wings tilt dramatically side to side and simultaneously hit air pockets where the plane drops several feet, and I’ll admit I said a prayer.

 It wasn’t a fear of dying at that moment, but I thought to myself, “What if I did?
 What was the sum of my life?
 What would people say?
 Would I be remembered as a good man?
-Did I remember to pay the cable bill?”
+Did I remember to pay MediaCom this month?”

 I try to tame the tendencies of self-indulgence by mediating such thoughts, but I think it’s a primordial human desire to want to be worth something to others.

 Suddenly a moment with my father entered my thoughts.

 The memory was from an evening only two months before he passed away and he asked me if I was happy.
 Not willing to accept that my father wouldn’t be here for years to come, I replied, “Yes…why are you asking me?”

 “Because I’m not going to be around forever and I want to know my family is happy.
 I can believe I had something to do with that.”

 I asked him if he was scared and he said, “No. I raised good sons and that’s how I want to be remembered.
 And maybe you’ll tell your children that there was once this man named Glenn Kroeger…”

 I found solace in his words because I already knew that my memories of my father would always construct a story about a good man, who was kind, wise, intelligent, and who loved his family.
 It would be the story of a man who achieved great success by giving his children the safety, comfort and dreams his own childhood was denied.
 His flaws would be as forgiven in death as they were in life; they were not the measure of the man.